Dixie Kid

-Aaron Lister Brown aka Dixie Kid (23 December 1883 – 6 April 1934) was an American boxer.
+Aaron Lister Brown (23 December 1883 – 6 April 1934), known professionally as the Dixie Kid, was an American boxer.
 He was a controversial contender for the World Welterweight Boxing Championship in April 1904.

 Early life and career

 Brown was born on December 23, 1883, in Fulton, Missouri.

 From 1900 to 1903, he fought almost exclusively in southern California, primarily in Los Angeles and Oakland, most notably defeating contender Frank McConnell in a fourth-round knockout on December 30, 1902, and Mose LaFontise with a tenth-round knockout on July 10, 1903.
 McConnell was a world welterweight championship contender against Mysterious Billy Smith in New York on January 26, 1900.
 The mute Butte, Montana based boxer LaFontise had just fought the great Joe Walcott before meeting the Kid, and had twice defeated Fireman Jim Flynn, the only boxer to ever knock out Jack Dempsey.

 On May 21, 1903, the Kid defeated Al Neill in a twenty-round points decision in San Francisco.
 Neill was a welterweight contender who defeated Mysterious Billy Smith on a tenth round foul on January 23, 1902, and competed unsuccessfully for both the Middleweight and Welterweight championships of Australia in 1904-5.